Top Pieces Of Advice For Email Account Hacking

 - Use separate email accounts for different purposes (banking, social media, shopping, work)

-If Your Account Is Compromised
+What About If Your Account Is Compromised?

 - Immediately change your password from a trusted device